harvester/docs/docs/vm/create-vm.md

 Create one or more virtual machines from the **Virtual Machines** page.

+!!! note
+	For creating Windows virtual machines, please refer to [this page](./create-windows-vm.md)

 1. Choose the option to create either one or multiple VM instances.
 1. The VM Name is a required field.
 1. The VM Template is optional.
 You can select ISO, raw, and Windows image templates as default options.